Mandurah - East

 Mandurah - East faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area faces educational challenges, with university qualification rates at 10.6%, significantly below the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 7.7%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.3%).
-Trade and technical skills are prominent, with 45.0% of residents aged 15+ holding vocational credentials - advanced diplomas (10.2%) and certificates (34.8%).
+Bachelor degrees are most common at 7.7%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.3%).
+Trade and technical skills are prominent, with 45.0% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.2% and certificates at 34.8%.

-Educational participation is high, with 25.5% of residents currently enrolled in formal education, including 10.0% in primary education, 7.7% in secondary education, and 2.4% pursuing tertiary education.
-Austin Cove Baptist College - California Crescent Campus provides local educational services within Mandurah - East, with an enrollment of 0 students as of the latest data.
-All 1 schools offer integrated K-12 education for academic continuity.
-Due to no schools being located within Mandurah - East, residents must travel to neighboring areas for educational services.
+Educational participation is high, with 25.5% of residents currently enrolled in formal education.
+This includes 10.0% in primary education, 7.7% in secondary education, and 2.4% pursuing tertiary education.
+Austin Cove Baptist College - California Crescent Campus provides local educational services within Mandurah - East, with an enrollment of 0 students as of the latest available data (2021).
+All schools offer integrated K-12 education, providing continuity throughout students' academic journey.
+With no schools located within Mandurah - East, residents must travel to neighboring areas for educational services.
 Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education